-Given the nature of the Company's product and its lack of legal availability outside of channels approved by the Government of the United States, as well as the concentration of inventory in its facilities, despite meeting or exceeding all legislative security requirements, there remains a risk of shrinkage as well as theft.
-A security breach at one of the Company's facilities could expose the Company to additional liability and to potentially costly litigation, increase expenses relating to the resolution and future prevention of these breaches and may deter potential patients from choosing the Company's products.
+Given the nature of our product and its lack of legal availability outside of channels approved by the Government of the United States, as well as the concentration of inventory in its facilities, despite meeting or exceeding all legislative security requirements, there remains a risk of shrinkage as well as theft.
+A security breach at one of our facilities could expose the Company to additional liability and to potentially costly litigation, increase expenses relating to the resolution and future prevention of these breaches and may deter potential patients from choosing our products.

 In addition, the Company collects and stores personal information about its patients and is responsible for protecting that information from privacy breaches.
 A privacy breach may occur through procedural or process failure, information technology malfunction, or deliberate unauthorized intrusions.
 Theft of data for competitive purposes, particularly patient lists and preferences, is an ongoing risk whether perpetrated via employee collusion or negligence or through deliberate cyber-attack.
-Any such theft or privacy breach would have a material adverse effect on the Company's business, financial condition and results of operations.
+Any such theft or privacy breach would have a material adverse effect on our business, financial condition and results of operations.